-However, this answer is neither the only one nor the correct one.
+However, this answer is neither the only nor the correct one.

 Web design attracts, web content sells

 To make sure that everyone can understand what I mean by saying that the answer isn’t correct, I’ll explain a story.

 Until recently, I was working as a copywriter in a digital marketing agency in Barcelona.

-- He was in charge of designing the elements of the visual identity for the clients’ brands.
-I was in charge of compelling writing, following their verbal identity.
+- The designer was in charge of designing the elements of the visual identity for the clients’ brands.
+I was in charge of crafting compelling content, aligned with their verbal identity.

-- His contribution consisted of the harmony of colours and shapes.
-My contribution of the words, not to say the eggs.
+- The designer’s contribution consisted of colours, shapes, and illustrations.
+My contribution of words, not to say the eggs.

 In a word, we were working a lot together and getting along because we needed (and wanted) to.
 Because every brand needs to take care of both its visual and verbal identity.